 - Weight & shape: ribs easy to feel with light pressure; a visible waist from above and a gentle “tuck” behind the ribcage from the side.

 - Paws & nails: pads smooth; nails not overgrown or curling.
-Snags on fabric often mean nails need a trim or more scratch posts.
+Snags on fabric often mean nails need a trim or more scratch options.

 - Rear end: clean—no stool staining or signs of diarrhea.

 If your cat struggles to keep the coat tidy—or you’re seeing oily fur and dandruff—check weight and flexibility.
-Excess weight makes self-grooming hard.
-For a safe, step-by-step plan, see How to Recognize and Manage Obesity in Cats.
+Excess weight makes self-grooming harder.
+For a safe step-by-step plan, see How to Recognize and Manage Obesity in Cats.

-- Predictable appetite: steady interest in meals; not ravenous one day and refusing food the next.
+- Predictable appetite: steady interest in meals; not ravenous one day and refusing the next.

 - Normal litter habits: no straining, frequent tiny pees, constipation, diarrhea, or accidents.